Kino (band): Nachalnik Kamchatki and growing fame (1984–1985)

 In 1984, Kino released their second album, Nachalnik Kamchatki (Начальник Камчатки).
-The title was inspired by Tsoi's job as a boiler plant operator ("nachalnik" means 'chief' or 'boss,' and "Kamchatka" is slang for 'a very faraway place' – but also a folk name for the boiler plant where Tsoi worked, now his museum), as well as a reference to the 1967 Soviet comedy Nachalnik Chukotki (Начальник Чукотки).
+The title was inspired by Tsoi's job as a boiler plant operator ("nachalnik" means 'chief' or 'boss,' and "Kamchatka" is slang for 'a very faraway place' – but also a folk name for the boiler plant where Tsoi worked, now his museum), as well as a reference to the 1967 Soviet comedy Nachalnik Chukotki.
 Again, Grebenshchikov served as a producer and brought many of his friends to help with the record.
 Among them were Alexander Titov (bass guitar), Sergey Kuryokhin (keyboards), Pyotr Troshchenkov (drums), Vsevolod Gakkel (cello), Igor Butman (sax), and Andrey Radchenko (drums).
 Grebenshchikov played a small keyboard instrument.
 The album was minimalist in style, with sparse arrangements and usage of fuzz effects on Kasparyan's guitar.
 "The album was electric and somewhat experimental in sound and form.
 I cannot say that the sound and style orientation turned out the way we'd like to see it, but from the point of view of the experiment, it looked interesting," said Tsoi later.

 After the album was finished, Tsoi formed the electric section of Kino, which included Kasparyan on lead guitar, Titov on bass guitar, and Georgy Guryanov on percussion, and in May 1984, they began to actively rehearse a new concert program.
 Kino then performed at II Festival at the Leningrad Rock Club, where they were highly acclaimed and began to take off in popularity.
 The group soon became famous and started to tour the Soviet Union.
 In the summer, they participated in a critically acclaimed joint performance with Aquarium and other bands held in the Moscow suburb of Nikolina Gora under the close supervision of the state security forces.
 In 1985, Kino released their third album, Eto ne lyubov....